What's happening in week 7 of your pregnancy

 Your rubella (German measles) immunity will be checked at your booking in appointment, but do let your GP or midwife know as soon as possible if you have come into contact with anyone with German measles or any other illnesses.

-What to think about in week 7
+What to think about at 7 weeks pregnant

 When will your little one be arriving?
 You can get a better idea of your due date before your dating scan by using our pregnancy due date calculator on Bounty.com.
 This is a good way to begin ensuring you have everything in place for your baby's exciting arrival!